Geek: Impact

 Technologically oriented geeks, in particular, now exert a powerful influence over the global economy and society.
 Whereas previous generations of geeks tended to operate in research departments, laboratories and support functions, now they increasingly occupy senior corporate positions, and wield considerable commercial and political influence.
 When U.S. President Barack Obama met with Facebook's Mark Zuckerberg and the CEOs of the world's largest technology firms at a private dinner in Woodside, California on February 17, 2011, New York magazine ran a story titled "The world's most powerful man meets President Obama".
 At the time, Zuckerberg's company had grown to over one billion users.

 According to Mark Roeder the rise of the geek represents a new phase of human evolution.
-In his book, Unnatural Selection: Why The Geeks Will Inherit The Earth he suggests that "the high-tech environment of the Anthropocene favours people with geek-like traits, many of whom are on the autism spectrum, ADHD, or dyslexia.
+In his book, Unnatural Selection: Why The Geeks Will Inherit The Earth he suggests that "the high-tech environment of the Anthropocene favours people with geek-like traits, many of whom are on the autism spectrum or have ADHD or dyslexia.
 Previously, such people may have been at a disadvantage, but now their unique cognitive traits enable some of them to resonate with the new technological zeitgeist and become very successful."

 The Economist magazine observed, on June 2, 2012, "Those square pegs (geeks) may not have an easy time in school.
 They may be mocked by jocks and ignored at parties.
 But these days no serious organisation can prosper without them."